NicholasDJ/CameraPatternLearning/README.md

 - Wyze Cam v3 Pro
 - Wyze Cam Pan v3

+Petlibro
+- PLAF203 Camera Feeder

 File Structure Description
 ------------------------------------------------------------------------------------------------------------------
+src: This directory contains all the source files for the project.
 Core: This directory contains the control loop files and functions for the entire app.
 	main.cpp - This file contains the entry point for the application
 IO: This directory contains the input/output file and functions for interfacing with external applications.
 	Hardware: This directory contains IO for hardware related interfaces.
 	Software: This directory contains IO for software related interfaces.
 Networking: This directory contains the necessary files and functions for interfacing with IOT applications.

+build: This directory contains the executables and object files of the project.